 So what foods might be good – or not so good – for your blood pressure?
 Here are five to eat and five to avoid.

-5 Foods to Eat to Help Lower Blood Pressure
+10 Best Foods That Lower Blood Pressure

 1. Leafy greens